 Now, these issues are not impossible to manage.
 If you don't mind getting your hands dirty in the backend of your blog, security setup and maintenance is actually a fun challenge and a learning experience.
 If you're not technically-inclined, you can get all of these issues dealt with by hosting your blog with a managed Wordpress host (WPEngine and Pagely are two great options for managed Wordpress hosting).
 Or, you can invest in a relationship with a developer who can manage your Wordpress installation on your behalf.

 But that brings me to the next item in the "Wordpress cons" column: the cost.

-Yes, The Wordpress.org software is free, but using it will cost you more money or time (or both) than other blogging platforms.
-There is no way to run a sucessful, secure Wordpress blog without investing in managed hosting, forming a relationship with a developer you trust, or becoming an entry-level developer yourself.
+Yes, the Wordpress.org software is free, but using it will cost you more money or time (or both) than other blogging platforms.
+There is no way to run a successful, secure Wordpress blog without investing in managed hosting, forming a relationship with a developer you trust, or becoming an entry-level developer yourself.

 Managed hosting for Wordpress automates the security and maintenance of a Wordpress blog and keeps you safe from questionable themes/plugins and database hacks.
 It is, of course, not free: the average managed hosting plan starts at about $25 a month for a small blog.
 Larger blogs and websites can expect to pay anywhere from $50 - $250/month depending on size and features required.

 Good developers that speak your language (both literally and figuratively) don't come cheap.
 However, a good developer will make your blogging life sweet & serene.
 They're worth every penny, their weight in gold, and every other financial cliché I can throw at them.